dimaatmelodromru/techdoc/README.md

 * **docker**
 * **golang**
-* permanent public IP address (unless you are just testing)
+* permanent public IP address (unless you are just testing on your local network)
 * PostgreSQL, installed and [configured](#postgre)

 ### PostgreSQL configuration